ms/buildtogether.tech/src/git-solo.md

 ```

 <!-- continue -->
-<span i="Git!difference between add and commit">One way to think about
+[% i "Git!difference between add and commit" %]One way to think about
-this</span> is that `git add` puts things in a box to be shipped, while `git
+this[% /i %] is that `git add` puts things in a box to be shipped, while `git
 commit` actually sends the package.
 Git requires us to do this in two steps
 because we might change our mind about what we want to store: for example, we
 might `git add` a file, then realize we need to make a few more edits, `git add`